SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/index.md

 ---
 slug: /manage/connections-and-integrations
 title: Connections and Integrations
-description: Webhook connections send alerts to third-party applications.
+description: Learn how to set up connections to send alerts to other tools.

 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';